hakanseysane/slack-vs-extension/README.md

 This is a Visual Studio 2013 extension that allows developers to notify their teams of TFS check-ins through Slack, without having to make any modification to the TFS server.
 It works entirely through Visual Studio.

+You can get started with the plugin by installing Visual Studio 2013 and the extensions SDK, cloning the repo, building it and running the .vsix file in the bin folder of the cloned project.

+Once it's on the Visual Studio Gallery, it's recommended to download it from there.

 ### How it works
 The extension adds a section to the Pending Changes view of the Team Explorer.